 The other day, a friend and I passed The Cheesecake Factory, and we both had our own stories to tell.
 Back in high school, The Cheesecake Factory was where it was happening, and nothing said “Friday night” like a trip to the movies and a 1,600 calorie slice of cheesecake to-go.
 Truth be told, I’d still dominate a whole cheesecake on my own weekly if I wasn’t utterly concerned about my waistline, but lately I’ve really been digging the simplicity and adaptability of these simple cheesecake bars.
 If you’ve never made something similar (but surely you have, right?) these almost no-bake treats are the way to go, and I can’t wait to tell you all about them!

 These simple cheesecake bars are a great option as we transition into fall.
-If you’re not quite ready to dive head-first into pumpkin spice and apple pies, these fluffy and flavorful squares are the way to go.
-Here, a press-in graham cracker and pecan crust comes together with a little butter, salt, and sugar, and is baked briefly in a small square pan until set.
-On top of it, a whipped filling made with cream cheese, sour cream, and whipped cream is spread out, and the bars set up to a semi-firm consistency in the fridge.
-The filling stays airy and whipped, even after refrigeration, but it will set up plenty for you to slice pretty squares to serve all your friends.
+If you’re not quite ready to dive head-first into PSL season, these flavorful squares are the way to go.
+Here, a press-in graham cracker and pecan crust comes together with a little butter, salt, and sugar.
+On top of it, a whipped filling made with cream cheese, sour cream, and whipped cream is spread out.
+The bars set up to a semi-firm consistency in the fridge.
+The filling stays airy and whipped, even after refrigeration; don’t worry- it will set up plenty for you to slice pretty squares to serve all your friends.
 The best part here is the topping: you get to choose!
 Caramel, chocolate sauce, fresh fruit, sprinkles, whipped cream, or candied nuts would find a welcome home on these simple cheesecake bars, so you can go with whatever feels right.

 These bars can easily be made ahead but keep best refrigerated.
 Bonus: you can even freeze them!
 I froze a batch in the freezer, thawed in the fridge overnight, and sliced up delicious squares the following day.
 These simple cheesecake bars are truly one of the easiest make-ahead options I can think of.
 When you’re ready to serve, simply adorn the with your favorite toppings, or let friends and family decorate them on their own.